(I wrote this in the Fall of 2015 shortly after the attacks in Paris, France. But this of course applies to all acts of violence and hate.)

 Because it’s really hard to sit and be still when all that unprocessed emotional energy is floating around inside of you.

 (This is why so many people find it hard to sit still and meditate; to calm the mind.
-The system isn’t ready for this advanced practice – and we can fall into a trap by trying to force it to calm down when it isn’t ready for it.)
+The system isn’t ready for this advanced practice.
+We can fall into a trap by trying to force it to calm down when it isn’t ready for it.)

 For me, my version of mindfulness is far from the mind: it’s to be in my biological birthright (my body) and actually feel my emotions and my sensations.
 It’s to work out the energy that’s inside so it doesn’t turn toxic.
 ‘Cause it will if I don’t.
 I won’t deny or deflect that bubbling up of primal energy.
 No matter how awful, disgusting or sickening it may feel.